VISION & MISSION

 THE DECLARATION | November 2016

-Article #1 introduces the in-depth segments of the primary research from motivation to conceptualization to adaptation through adoption and diffusion are featured in a multi-part series by the Online Learning Consortium Research Center for Digital Learning and Leadership.
+ARTICLE #1 introduces the in-depth segments of the primary research from motivation to conceptualization to adaptation through adoption and diffusion is featured in a multi-part series by the Online Learning Consortium Research Center for Digital Learning and Leadership.

 THE PROCESS | December 2016